ionic-team/ionic-docs/docs/intro/upgrading-to-ionic-6.md

 If you are still running into issues, here are a couple things to try:

 1. Verify that `@babel/preset-env` is included in your [project-wide configuration](https://babeljs.io/docs/en/config-files#project-wide-configuration) instead of your [file-relative configuration](https://babeljs.io/docs/en/config-files#file-relative-configuration).
-This typically means defining your Babel configuration in `<project-root>/babel.config.json`.
+This typically means defining the Babel configuration in `<project-root>/babel.config.json`.

-2. If you have a `browserslist/test` field in your `package.json` file, make sure it is set to `current node`.
+2. If you have a `browserslist/test` field in `package.json` file, make sure it is set to `current node`.

 ## Need Help Upgrading?

+Be sure to look at the [Ionic 6 Breaking Changes Guide](https://github.com/ionic-team/ionic-framework/blob/main/BREAKING.md).
+There were several changes to default property and CSS Variable values that developers may need to be aware of.
+Only the breaking changes that required user action are listed on this page.

 If you need help upgrading, please post a thread on the [Ionic Forum](https://forum.ionicframework.com/).